 Even so, our professionals highly recommend sealing your mattress with an encasement after heat treatment.
 No matter what, always check with Green Valley Wildlife Solutions before sleeping on the same mattress.

 At Green Valley Wildlife Solutions, we want to bring comfort back into your home.
-With satisfactory customer service and effective heating treatment, our goal is to help you deal with any bed bug infestation.
-A bed bug dog is utilized at the end of the treatment to ensure your treatment was a success and provide warranty on the job.
+With satisfactory customer service and effective heating treatment, we aim to help you deal with and eliminate any bed bug infestation.
+In addition, a bed bug dog is utilized at the end of the treatment to ensure your treatment was a success and provide a warranty on the job.

 At Green Valley Wildlife Solutions, we truly understand how vital home comfort is and how problematic issues, like allergies, can arise under specific insect infestations, such as bed bugs.